-The interjoining of nerves in the neck (cervical plexus) is formed by the anterior rami of the spinal nerves of segments C1 – C4 and is located on the side of the transverse processes of the cervical spine between the prevertebral muscles (scalenus, levator scapulae) and below the sternocleidomastoid muscle.
+The interjoining of nerves in the neck (cervical plexus) is formed by the anterior rami of the spinal nerves of segments C1–C4 and is located on the side of the transverse processes of the cervical spine between the prevertebral muscles (scalenus and levator scapulae) and below the sternocleidomastoid muscle.

-At the posterior edge of the sternocleidomastoid muscle, the sensory branches of the cervical plexus emerge from the middle third and come up to the surface (= nerve point of the neck or Erb’s point) and innervate the head and neck region.
+At the posterior edge of the sternocleidomastoid, the sensory branches of the cervical plexus emerge from the middle 3rd and come up to the surface (nerve point of the neck or Erb’s point) and innervate the head and neck region.
 The nerves are also known as cutaneous nerves and include:

-- Lesser occipital nerve (C2, C3): lateral, lower part of the back of the head (occiput) i.e posterosuperior to the auricle.
+- Lesser occipital nerve (C2, C3): lateral, the lower part of the back of the head (occiput) i.e., posterosuperior to the auricle.

 - Great auricular nerve (C2, C3): bottom of the ear and back of the pinna (auricle)

 - Transverse cervical nerve (C2, C3): lateral and ventral neck; anastomosis with the cervical branch of the facial nerve, thereby forming the ansa cervicalis

 - Supraclavicular nerves (C3, C4): shoulder and upper chest area

 Note: Because of the joint outlet of sensory nerves at Erb’s point, anesthesia of the entire skin surface of the neck and nape of the corresponding side can be administered here.

 Motor Nerves of the Cervical Plexus

 They are nerves that supply various muscles.
 They include :